6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 Now we see that the word gracious/mercy has been used in two figures of speech by repetition immediately on top of each other (anadiplosis and epizeuxis).

-Now in our second member, the first main theme - mercy/grace has been made manifest.
 This compression of figures by repetition is so strong that I believe it is clearly the climax of the poem.
 To be certain, this is the main point of the entire psalm.
 And it is the deliverance plea itself.
 The poet has very specifically put all our attention on this call to the Lord for deliverance.
 And it happens directly in the middle of the psalm.

 Here are some Vocab words to look at:

 Chanenu - show us favor, have mercy, be gracious.
 "Properly, to bend or stoop in kindness to an inferior; to favor, bestow; causatively to implore i.e. moved to favor by petition.
 Beseech, be favorable, be gracious, show mercy upon, have pity upon" (Strong's Exhaustive Concordance).
-Sahvahnu - to be filled with, to be satiated.
-Usually this is used when being filled or satiated with something good.
-Or like when being filled and satisfied after a meal. buz - humiliation, shamed, contempt, disrespected, despised. |

 So here is a more literal meaning of what is being said → Be gracious, Oh Lord, show us favor.
 For much we have been sated/filled with humiliation/contempt.

 The name YHWH is in the vocative; it is an address.
 The main idea of the verse put forth is that the 'we' has been overcome muchly with contempt.
-This 'we' is that first person plural, but it is still or first-person singular who is speaking on behalf of the nation.
+This 'we' is that first person plural, but it is still our first-person singular who is speaking on behalf of the nation.
 So, when we think about what is this contempt that the poet is facing, we want to consider that it is not about a personal offense but a corporate one.
 We will look at this a bit more further down.

-Concerning Hebrew thought vs Greek thoughtLet's stop for a moment and discuss briefly the effect English as a first language has on one's mindset as they exegete.
+Let's stop for a moment and discuss briefly the effect English as a first language has on one's mindset as they exegete.
 This is a juicy tangent to take and we won't go into it at length.
 Just enough to get ones mind grapes stimulated.

 To understand fully what is expressed in the ancient Hebrew text, we need to understand Hebrew concepts apart from the Greek.
 When we make an assumption about the text based on our own cultural way of thinking we will without doubt misinterpret and mistranslate it.
-The English language, which is deeply rooted in the Western mindset, seems to actually be inadequate in conveying the Hebrew words meaning.
+The English language, which is deeply rooted in the western mindset, seems to actually be inadequate in conveying the Hebrew words meaning.

 It is the language that voices ideas, but these can be lost in translation if the mindset that interacts with them is slighted.
 And these languages are at their foundation essentially different because their thinking is essentially different.
 This really is too big of a topic to expand on here.
 What follows may seem short and incomplete.
 It will have to be flushed out in continued posts.